dsnoeijer/angular/aio/content/guide/upgrade.md

 </code-example>

-The DOM element `<a-component>` will remain to be an AngularJS managed element, because it is defined in an AngularJS template.
+The DOM element `<a-component>` is going to remain an AngularJS managed element, because it is defined in an AngularJS template.
-That also means you can apply additional AngularJS directives to it, but *not* Angular directives.
+That also means you can apply other AngularJS directives to it, but *not* Angular directives.
 It is only in the template of the `<a-component>` where Angular steps in.
 This same rule also applies when you use AngularJS component directives from Angular.

-#### Change Detection
+#### Change detection

 The `scope.$apply()` is how AngularJS detects changes and updates data bindings.
 After every event that occurs, `scope.$apply()` gets called.